-Decades of research shows that nuts help reduce the risk of cardiovascular disease, making them a key staple in a heart-healthy diet.
+Consistent evidence, over many decades, shows that nuts help reduce the risk of cardiovascular disease (CVD), making them a key staple in a heart-healthy eating pattern.

 Heart Week is a timely reminder for all Australians to prioritise heart health.
-This Heart Week (6-12 May 2024), Australians are being urged to ‘never miss a beat’ by speaking to their GP about a Heart Health Check, and taking positive steps to reduce their heart disease risk.
+This Heart Week (4-10 May 2026), Australians are being urged to ‘never miss a beat’ by talking about heart health with a health professional, and taking positive steps to reduce heart disease risk.

 The heart-health benefits of nuts

 Did you know?
-Despite their heart health benefits, Australians are not consuming enough nuts – with just 2% eating the target of 30g of nuts a day (5).
+Despite their heart-health benefits, Australians are not consuming enough nuts – with just 2% eating the target of 30g of nuts a day (7).

 Why are nuts so heart healthy?

-Nuts are plant-based, whole foods!
-Most nuts contain these heart-healthy substances:
+Nuts are nutrient-dense whole foods that contain these heart-healthy substances:

 Unsaturated fats.
 The ‘good’ mono- and poly-unsaturated fats in nuts can help lower LDL (bad) cholesterol levels.